dotnet/csharpstandard/standard/classes.md

 > *Example*: The example
 >
+> <!-- Example: {template:"standalone-console", name:"StaticFieldInitialization1", ignoreOutput:true} -->
 > <!-- Maintenance Note: The behavior of this example is implementation-defined.
-As such, the metadata does *not* compare test output with any ```console block.
-When last tested, the output was the second of the two possibilities. -->
+As such, the metadata does not compare test output with any ```console block. -->
-> <!-- ImplementationDefined$Example: {template:"standalone-console", name:"StaticFieldInitialization1"} -->
 > ```csharp
 > class Test
 > {